State Law Guide · Updated January 2026

 See how Georgia's laws compare to other states:

-Average Georgia recovery: $1,000 · Based on Georgia Fair Business Practices Act
+Optional letter only if you act · Georgia Fair Business Practices Act